 It is important to remember the underlying goals of any successful educational or training programs are; to ensure the clear, effective transfer of information, and, to ensure information is presented in a manner that allows for retention and application of said information by the learner, whether that be ensuring that trained personnel are able perform their duties consistently up to, or beyond expectations in the field; or that graduates are able to apply and synthesize knowledge and skills to fulfill future societal roles.
 This requires carefully created, focused, engaging content.

-As a both a long time educator and entrepreneur, Marc has a vested interest in helping others to craft and develop effective, high quality educational, and training programs.
+Over his years as an entrepreneur and then educator, Marc has developed a vested interest in helping others to craft and develop effective, high quality educational, and training programs.

-To put it bluntly, there is an overwhelming amount of information, advice, eLearning applications, and educational technology available to educators, and more being developed every day.
-Marc is skilled at helping to filter through all the information and the hype.
+Marc understands there is an overwhelming amount of information, advice, eLearning applications, and educational technology available to educators, and more is being developed every day.
+He is skilled at helping to filter through all the variables and then focusing on an effective, appropriate, and manageable approach to achieve an organizations goals.

 As exciting as all the new eLearning products and apps are, it is important to remember that they are not the end, but a tool to help educators, trainers, and learners achieve that end.
-His design framework states that he believes in the balanced union of solid educational foundations and implementation of appropriate educational technology.
+His management style and design framework are rooted in the belief that the balanced union of solid educational foundations and implementation of appropriate educational technology help lead to successful learner or program outcomes.

 Teaching and Training